 “Before I was diagnosed with MS, I felt like I was sitting on a pager that was under my couch cushions,” one MyMSTeam member shared.
-Tremors can be a symptom of multiple sclerosis (MS), but some people experience vibration sensations without physical movements like a twitching eye or shaky hand.
-The vibrating sensation people with MS feel generally isn’t painful, but it can be annoying or confusing.
+While tremors are a common symptom of multiple sclerosis (MS), some people experience only the feeling of vibration, without physical movements like a twitching eye or shaky hand.
+This sensation usually isn’t painful, but it can be annoying or confusing.

-Medical professionals sometimes describe sensations of vibration as internal tremor or IT.
-Internal tremor is defined as abnormal sensations of tremors, shaking, or vibrations in the body that aren’t caused by actual movements.
+Medical professionals sometimes describe sensations of internal vibration as internal tremors, or IT.
+Internal tremor is defined as abnormal sensations of tremors, shaking, or vibrations that aren’t caused by actual movements.

-If you’ve felt unexplained vibrating sensations with MS, you’re not alone.
-Read more about what vibrating sensations feel like for different people living with MS, what causes these unusual sensations, and how to manage them.
+If you or a loved one has felt unexplained vibrating sensations with MS, you’re not alone.
+Read more about what vibrating sensations feel like for different people living with MS, the connection between MS and internal tremors, and how to manage this MS vibrating feeling.

-Just as MS can cause different symptoms in each person, vibrating sensations can show up in a wide variety of ways.
-“It’s like throbbing vibrations,” said one member.
+MS can cause different symptoms in each person, and some individuals experience buzzing or vibrating sensations (a type of tingling).
+“It’s like throbbing vibrations,” one member explained.
 “It’s not too bad, but I could really do without it.”

-You may feel the vibrating sensation in different parts of the body, although people with MS often report tremors in their feet and legs.
+MS symptoms vary, and you may feel altered sensations caused by MS in different parts of the body.
+People with MS often report tremors in their arms, hands, feet, and legs.
+Internal shaking can be vague and more difficult to describe.
 “I feel it a lot at night or when I’m lying around for a while,” one MyMSTeam member explained.
 “I can feel the lower half of my body vibrating like I’m lying on a vibrating bed.”

-Other members experience their internal tremor as a “slapping” sensation inside the chest, abdomen, back, or limbs.
+Does MS make you feel shaky inside?
+Or do you, like other members, experience MS internal tremors as “slapping” inside your chest, abdomen, back, or limbs?
 “I had a constant slapping feeling that started in my hands and feet that eventually moved to my lower legs and arms,” one member wrote.

 “I have those symptoms too, especially in my lower back area,” replied another.

-MS is an autoimmune disease that occurs when the immune system attacks the myelin (coating that protects nerve fibers) in the central nervous system (CNS), causing lesions on the brain and spinal cord.
-Once a person with MS develops lesions in the areas that control movement, they may start experiencing dysfunctions such as tremor, speech problems, and eye twitches.
+MS is an autoimmune disease in which the immune system mistakenly attacks myelin (the coating that protects nerve fibers) in the central nervous system (CNS).
+This damage can lead to lesions on the brain and spinal cord.
+If lesions form in the areas that control movement, you might experience symptoms such as tremors, speech problems, numbness, burning, tingling, or weakness.

-Vibrating sensations are also seen in other long-term health conditions, including Parkinson’s disease and essential tremor disorder.
-If you notice any unusual sensations that are new, persistent, or getting worse, talk to your neurologist.
-They’ll try to identify the cause of these sensory symptoms and work with you to find the best way of managing them.
-To figure out which condition is causing internal tremor, doctors might review your other symptoms.
+The feeling of internal shaking can also happen with other long-term conditions, including Parkinson’s disease and essential tremor disorder.
+If you experience new, persistent, or worsening sensations, talk to your neurologist.
+They’ll try to figure out what’s causing your sensory symptoms and work with you to find the best ways to manage them.
+To understand what’s behind internal tremors, your doctor might also consider your other symptoms.

 In MS, common symptoms include motor and sensory issues such as:

-Stress is also a frequent cause of MS pseudo-exacerbations (a temporary period of worsening symptoms).
-These pseudo-exacerbations can look and feel like relapsing.
-However, they aren’t generally associated with an increase in disease activity, inflammation, or nerve damage.
-Instead, these exacerbations briefly make MS symptoms worse after periods of stress, illness, or excessive heat.
+Stress is also a frequent cause of MS pseudo-exacerbations (false attacks), which are temporary periods of worsening symptoms that resemble relapsing.
+However, pseudo-exacerbations aren’t generally associated with increased disease activity, inflammation, or nerve damage.
+Instead, brief flare-ups make MS symptoms worse after periods of stress, illness, or excessive heat.

-Some people find effective ways to work through stress through techniques such as yoga, exercise, medication, or therapy.
+Some people find that stress-reduction techniques such as yoga, exercise, medication, or therapy can be beneficial.
 “Moving around helps me sometimes,” shared a member regarding their vibration sensations.
 Stress reduction is an important part of keeping MS symptoms under control.

-Other treatment options for tremor include physical therapy, neurosurgery, and electrode implants.
-However, these approaches may be too extreme if you’re only experiencing a vibrating sensation.
+Other treatment options for visible tremors include physical therapy, neurosurgery, and electrode implants.
+However, these approaches may be too extreme if you’re experiencing only a vibrating sensation.
 Talk to your health care provider about what you can do to safely manage your symptoms, slow the progression of MS, and improve your quality of life.

-Have you felt vibrating sensations with MS?
+Do you have vibrating sensations with MS?
+What does this symptom feel like to you?
 Share your experiences in the comments below or by posting on your Activities page.

 Get updates directly to your inbox.